Lechmere station: MBTA era

 Revenue equipment was stored in Lechmere Yard beginning in December 1984.
 The ramp, largely disused after heavy maintenance shops at opened in 1976, was removed in the late 1980s to make room for additional storage tracks.
 From December 28, 1985, to July 25, 1986, additional shuttle service ran between Lechmere and Kenmore.
 (This provided the first direct peak service between Lechmere and much of the subway since January 1984.)
 Most E branch service resumed to Lechmere on July 26, 1986.
 The remaining Lechmere–Government Center shuttles were replaced with an extension of D branch service to Lechmere on June 21, 1997.
+On June 25, 1995, the fare collection booth at Lechmere was closed except from 6:30 to 9:30 am on weekdays.
+At other times, passengers were required to use an automated token machine and pay on board trains.
 Around 2000, portable lifts were added at Lechmere as a temporary accessibility measure, along with a wooden mini-high platform on the inbound side.